janEbert/immo-search/README.md

 on the text and it will be copied to your clipboard.

-Finally, you can choose and reorder the default columns shown using the add-on option UI (don't forget to click "apply" `;)`).
+Finally, you can choose and reorder the default columns shown using drag-and-drop in the add-on option UI (don't forget to click "apply" `;)`).
 There, you can also view and manage your stored data.
 For example, you can click on individual keys in the table to delete the whole row.
 By clicking on the values instead, the data is copied to the clipboard.

 ## Installation